apigee/terraform-modules/samples/x-nb-psc-mig-l7xlb/README.md

 End-to-end sample terraform code to provision Apigee X exposed by External Load Balancer with PSC and MIG.

-If you plan to use PSC for Apigee northbound network routing, follow the instructions in this document to configure active health check.
+If you plan to use LB-->PSC-NEG for Apigee northbound network routing, follow the instructions in this document to configure active health check.
-At this time, PSC does not support active health check monitoring.
+At this time, PSC does not support active health check monitoring as mentioned [here](https://cloud.google.com/load-balancing/docs/negs#psc-neg).
 To work around this limitation of PSC, you can modify the Apigee installation configuration to use a managed instance group (MIG), which does provide active health check capability.
-Refer the network diagram below
+Refer guide [here](https://cloud.google.com/apigee/docs/api-platform/system-administration/health-check-mig-workaround) and the network diagram below :

 <p align="center">
   <img src="./sample-architecture.png?raw=true" alt="Apigee X Shared VPC Multi Region Sample Architecture">